 Thomas C. Peddie - Mr. Peddie is the recently retired Executive Vice President and Chief Financial Officer of Corus Entertainment Inc., a publicly traded company listed on the Toronto Stock Exchange (the "TSX").
 Mr. Peddie is a Chartered Professional Accountant and was awarded his FCA designation by Chartered Professional Accounts of Ontario in 2003.
 Mr. Peddie holds an Honours Bachelor of Commerce degree from the University of Windsor.
-His career has reflected the progressive assumption of responsibility in the area of financial management of major companies, including WIC Western International Communication Inc., CTV Television Network, Toronto Sun Publishing Corporation, Canada Packers, and the international operations of Campbell Soup.
+His career has reflected the progressive assumption of responsibility in the area of financial management as president of WIC Western International Communications Inc. and as chief financial officer of CTV Television Network, Canada Packers (now Maple Leaf Foods), Toronto Sun Publishing and as chief financial officer of the international operations of The Campbell Soup Company.
 Mr. Peddie has performed financial management directly and has supervised others in the performance of financial duties through much of his career.
-Along with his knowledge in matters of domestic and international finance, Mr. Peddie has an understanding of internal controls and procedures for financial reporting.
+Along with his knowledge in matters of domestic and international finance and capital markets, Mr. Peddie has an understanding of internal controls and procedures for financial reporting for both Canadian and US registrants including the internal control obligations under Sarbanes Oxley.
+Mr Peddie is also the current chair of the Corporate Oversight and Governance Board at CPA Canada, .a committee member of the Corporate Performance Reporting Board and a committee member on the committee focused on improving audit quality.